grandjam/bayesIntro/README.md

 ```

 ## Code files
-There are three R files to download:
+There are three R files to download.
+To run the analyses, all three files should be downloaded in the same working directory.
 - **simpleRegressionNormalDV.R** -- contains R code for running simple linear regression model using JAGS
 - **plotPost.R** -- contains R code for helper function to make pretty posterior distribution plots
 - **HDIofMCMC.R** -- contains R code for computing highest density credibility interval for MCMC samples